simonemberton/Introduction_to_Creative_Coding/Week_16/README.md

 </details>

 *****
-### &#x1F536; Code challenge 4: Create an alarm for your digital clock / Using conditionals
+### &#x1F536; Code challenge 4: Create an alarm for your digital clock / Using switch and conditionals

 ```diff
 !
 Use a switch statement to visually change the clock to a different state at a set time.